Student and Family Handbook

 School Health Services

 District 622 provides health services to all students in each building.
 Students have access to a nurse who will dispense and monitor medication with written direction from both parents/guardians and health care providers, provide first aid and emergency care, maintain health records, and create and implement health care plans.
 Health Services is also actively involved in creating and implementing accommodations to support student achievement.
+Visit the Health Services website for more information.

 Health Services also provides vision and hearing screenings to students throughout the school year.
 If your student is screened and follow-up is needed, the school nurse will contact the parent/guardian.
 If you do not want your student screened, please contact the school nurse at your building at the start of the school year.